wtorous/personal_site_hugo/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a first-year PhD student in the statistics department at the University of California, Berkeley.
+I am a first-year PhD student in the [statistics department](https://statistics.berkeley.edu/) at the University of California, Berkeley.
 My current research interests lie at the intersection of causal infernce and optimal transport.
+I am also interested in signal processing and applications of statistics in music technology.

+Before Berkeley, I studied at MIT and graduated with a bachelor's in mathematics with computer science and a minor in literature.
+There I had the great fortune to research with [Philippe Rigollet](http://www-math.mit.edu/~rigollet/) and [Florian Gunsilius](https://www.floriangunsilius.com/).
+Our paper introducing an optimal transport-based causal inference metholodology can be found [on arXiv](https://arxiv.org/pdf/2108.05858.pdf).
+I also learned tremendously from research experiences in [Beth Israel Deaconess Medical Center's Division of Digital Psychitary](https://www.digitalpsych.org/) and MIT's [System Architecture Group](http://systemarchitect.mit.edu/).